SEO & Visibility

 • Relevant categories and services

 Also use local search terms in your content.
-Instead of just "SEO specialist," write "SEO specialist Mechelen" or "local SEO expertise in Flanders."
-You can find more tips in our guide on local SEO in Belgium.
+Instead of just “SEO specialist” write “SEO specialist Antwerp” or “local SEO expertise in Belgium”.
+More tips can be found in our guide about local SEO in Belgium.

 3. Implement structured data markup

-Search engines better understand your content with schema.org markup.
-There are three important types for voice search.
-More details on technical implementation can be found in our guide on structured data for Google visibility.
+Search engines understand your content better with schema.org markup.
+Three important types for voice search.
+More details about technical implementation can be found in our guide about structured data for Google visibility.

 LocalBusiness Schema: